WHY YOU SHOULD BUY THE CHINA TELECOMS INDUSTRY REPORT:

 The China Telecommunications Industry Report, 2023-2028 includes a comprehensive review of the Chinese market dynamics, market sizing, market forecasts, analysis, insights and key trends.

 Globally, the telecommunications sector is proving to be a core and essential infrastructure service to national economies, with data infrastructure becoming critical in a connected world and will likely increasingly attract a new class of investors such as large infrastructure funds.
 Idem Est Research expects the Chinese telecommunications industry to remain steady thanks to the defensiveness nature of the industry, amid the political uncertainties and an uncertain economic outlook due to the COVID-19 pandemic.

 Growing mobile phone penetration and high fixed broadband take-up among households will fuel future growth over the next five years.

-According to our China Telecoms Report, Idem Est Research forecasts that mobile subscriptions and fixed broadband subscribers will continue to fuel the telecoms sector growth in the 2019-25 period.
-More than 160m people became Internet users over the last in six years and another 180m more Internet users are expected to come online over the next six years by 2025.
+According to our China Telecoms Report, Idem Est Research forecasts that mobile subscriptions and fixed broadband subscribers will continue to fuel the telecoms sector growth in the 2023-28 period.
+More than 390m people became Internet users over the last in seven years and another 260m more Internet users are expected to come online over the next six years by 2028.

-Following the market expansion over the last 5 years, Idem Est Research forecasts sustained revenue growth to 2025, despite the Covid-19 pandemic and the diminishing impact of declining legacy voice and SMS revenue.
+Following the market expansion over the last 5 years, Idem Est Research forecasts sustained revenue growth to 2028, despite the declining population and the economic uncertainty.

 The Chinese government is the largest shareholder in all three Telecommunications Service providers (TSPs), swaying a large influence on strategy, network investments and pricing to the operators and putting great emphasis on developing the country’s telecommunications infrastructure as it is so tightly related to developing the national economy and strengthening national unification.